Kruiser8/Kruiz-Control-Documentation/en/README.md

 ## Installation

 ### OBS Websocket (if using OBS)
-To use this script with OBS, install the [obs-websocket](https://github.com/Palakis/obs-websocket/releases) plugin.
+To use this script with OBS, install the [obs-websocket](https://github.com/Palakis/obs-websocket/releases/latest) plugin (version 5.0.0 or above).
 Reopen OBS after installing.

 In OBS, click **Tools** > **WebSockets Server Settings** and enable the websocket server.